sibyllinesoft/agent-hacking/README.md

 ## Prerequisites

 - Docker + Docker Compose v2
-- API key that implements the Anthropics API shape (OpenRouter works out of the box)
+- API key for a compatible service (OpenRouter works out of the box)

 ## Quick start